jakekidd/mmod/packages/kepler/README.md

 # Kepler

-A visual in-browser demo illustrating how Ptolemy protocol's data consensus model is constructed.
+A visual in-browser demo illustrating how Ptolemy protocol's data consensus model is constructed, assuming an undisturbed system.